open/close all folders

 - Averted by Reed and Sue Richards, aka Mr. Fantastic and Invisible Woman in Fantastic Four.

-- Seems to have creeped up on The DCU with The New 52.
-Barry Allen is no longer in any kind of relationship with Iris West (effectively wiping out Wally West in the process), Superman is no longer married to or interested in Lois Lane.
+- Seemed to have creeped up on The DCU with the New 52.
+Barry Allen was no longer in any kind of relationship with Iris West (effectively wiping out Wally West in the process), and Superman was no longer married to or interested in Lois Lane.
+Eventually, these relationships were restored, though.

 - Jasper Fforde married off the character of Thursday Next in her first book, specifically to avoid romantic subplots in the rest of the series, and get on with the main story.